NextDom/NextDom_Installer/README.md

 Type -? or -help to know how use it

-v1.8 : 20200108 : Add RPI compatibility
+v1.9a : on purge avant la suppression des dossiers v1.8 : 20200108 : Add RPI compatibility
 V1.7 : 20200106 : Correction typo par GiDom
 V1.6 : 20191230 : Transformation en fonctions par iWils